Hugo Chávez: Constitutional reform

 On 12 August 1999, the new constituent assembly voted to give themselves the power to abolish government institutions and to dismiss officials who were perceived as corrupt or as operating only in their own interests.
 Opponents of the Chávez regime argued that it was dictatorial.
 Most jurists believed that the new constituent assembly had become the country's "supreme authority" and that all other institutions were subordinate to it.
 The assembly also declared a "judicial emergency" and granted itself the power to overhaul the judicial system.
 The Supreme Court ruled that the assembly did indeed have this authority, and was replaced in the 1999 Constitution with the Supreme Tribunal of Justice.
 The constituent assembly put together a new constitution, which was voted on at a referendum in December 1999.
 Seventy-two percent of those who voted approved of the new constitution.
 There was a low turnout and an abstention vote of over 50%.
-The new constitution provided protections for the environment and indigenous people, socioeconomic guarantees and state benefits and gave greater powers to the president.
+The new constitution provided protections for the environment and indigenous people, socioeconomic guarantees and state benefits, while giving greater powers to the president.
 The presidential term was extended to six years, and a president was allowed to serve for two consecutive terms.
 Previously, a sitting president could not run for reelection for 10 years after leaving office.
-It also replaced the bicameral Congress with a unicameral Legislative Assembly, and gave the president the power to legislate on citizen rights, to promote military officers and to oversee economic and financial matters.
+It also replaced the bicameral Congress with a unicameral Legislative Assembly and gave the president the power to legislate on citizen rights, to promote military officers and to oversee economic and financial matters.
 The assembly also gave the military a mandated role in the government by empowering it to ensure public order and aid national development, which the previous constitution had expressly forbidden.

 In the new constitution, the country, until then officially known as the Republic of Venezuela, was renamed the Bolivarian Republic of Venezuela (República Bolivariana de Venezuela) at Chávez's request.

-The 1999 Venezuelan constitution eliminated much of Venezuela's checks and balances, Chávez's government controlled every branch of the Venezuelan government for over 15 years after it passed until the Venezuelan parliamentary election in 2015.
+Chávez's actions following the ratification the 1999 Venezuelan constitution government weakened many of Venezuela's checks and balances, allowing the government to control every branch of the Venezuelan government for over 15 years after it passed until the Venezuelan parliamentary election in 2015.